Substance-Related Respiratory Conditions

 The majority of these conditions are chronic conditions that develop over lengthy periods of time.
 Individuals can reduce the risk for many of these conditions, such as asthma, COPD, and infections, by quitting smoking.
 Although the risks may remain higher than for those who never smoked, cancer risks can also be reduced significantly by quitting smoking.

-Marijuana and Cannabis Products
+Respiratory Effects of Marijuana and Cannabis Products

 A number of studies have attempted to investigate the respiratory effects of smoking cannabis products.
 The research is somewhat mixed and at this point much of it is inconclusive.